Aam-Digital/ndb-setup/README.md

 *The source code of the actual application, as well as instructions to run it on your local machine during development, can be found in the [Aam-Digital/ndb-core](https://github.com/Aam-Digital/ndb-core) repository.*

+(!) copy the example.* files (e.g. example.env) and add your actual variables and config

 ## Systems requirements
 The deployment works with minimal requirements.
 All you need is a system that runs [Docker](https://www.docker.com/) and allows to reach endpoints through a public URL.